 Presented by Forrest MacConnell, Camp Director

-Xcelerate camp director, Forrest MacConnell, provides 3 tips to improving stick work:
+Xcelerate Lacrosse Camp director, Forrest MacConnell, provides 3 tips to improving stick work:

 Ultimately, consistency of proper technique while maximizing repetitions and effort will make a player the most efficient as a passer and a catcher.
 Hands should be up and out away from the body to make sure we are snapping the ball and not pushing it towards our target.
 Lining our body up properly and throwing overhand will also ensure that the ball stays on the straight line towards our target’s stick.
 Catching the ball in triple threat position with a soft giving motion will allow us to receive the pass and be prepared to either pass, shoot or dodge.

 2.)
 Varied Movement